-- First discussing the positions of each chess pieces.
+- First discuss the positions of each chess piece.

-- White’s king is on g5, bishop on e5, and queen on e8.
+- White’s king is on g5, the bishop on e5, and the queen on e8.

 - White’s pawn on e7 got promoted to a queen and now it is on e8 square.

-- Black’s king is on g7 square with knight on f6 and a pawn on b5.
+- Black’s king is on g7 square with a knight on f6 and a pawn on b5.

 - It is black’s turn to move.
 So let’s again ask those three questions.